indiano78/vmware-kms/README.md

 it must be not used on production environments, due to lack of security, but ideal for labs or pre-prod infrastrucutres.

+how to use it :

+docker run -it --name vmware-kms -p 5696:5696 -v <localpath>:/pykmip indiano78/vmware-kms:latest